-You put one or more lines in the top, pattern below that, hit Go and see what matched.
-It’s a bit odd in that subsequent matches against any type (like INT) all show up in a list in one place – I was expected sequential aligned with the pattern components.
+You put one or more lines in the top, pattern below that, hit “Go” and see what matched.
+It’s a bit odd in that subsequent matches against any type (like INT) all show up in a list in one place — I was expecting sequential aligned with the pattern components.

 Conclusion

 The above got our syslog data into the Elasticsearch search engine ready to be analyzed.
-Since this blog is already rather long, I’ve deferred the analysis / visualization part for a second blog.
-(Tech blog “cliff-hanger” achieved!)
+Since this blog is already rather long, I’ve deferred the analysis / visualization part for a second blog (Tech blog “cliff-hanger” achieved!).

 Murphy’s Law says that once I got the above working, I’d find another way.
 See the 3rd page (or thereabouts) in the logz.io Kibana tutorial for a way to load data via LogStash.
-Note that if you’re using containers, you’ll either have to copy the data into the container, or mount a file / folder on the local disk as a volume to make the data accessible within the container.
+Note that if you’re using containers, you’ll either have to copy the data into the container or mount a file / folder on the local disk as a volume to make the data accessible within the container.

 The approach described here has the virtue of uploading via the web browser.
+Simpler?

 By the way, you’re likely a science fiction fan (and perhaps old) if you know where “grok” comes from.
+For myself, I’ll concede the fan part, but in denial on the old part.

 References